Purple Camel Sheffield - Help us create a Growing Garden to promote recovery journey from drug and alcohol misuse

 What Service Users say about RtN:

 Lane End Farm Trust is set on a working farm in the Peak District.
-We provide farm activities driven by the needs of young people including horse & carriage driving, animal care, conservation, horticulture, bush-craft and basic cooking skills to encourage personal development.
+They provide farm activities driven by the needs of young people including horse & carriage driving, animal care, conservation, horticulture, bush-craft and basic cooking skills to encourage personal development.

 Why we need your support